 Release date: 11.08.19 [Single] Infinity Gritty / Ropeadope Records

-Ahuja’s new record, ‘Ubiquity’ interlaces two solo styles: ‘live-looping,’ featuring a compact multi-instrumental setup used for single take performances, identical to his on-stage performance, and ‘band-style,’ where Ahuja jumps between keys, drum kit, bass, guitar, percussion, and vocals to gradually layer takes one instrument at a time into full tracks.
+These are times of Ubiquity.
+Ideas are shared in an instant.
+Communication is mass-scale, for better or for worse.
+And while it may or may not get us any closer together, everyone is, almost, everywhere.
+Ahuja’s ‘Ubiquity’ interlaces two solo styles: ‘live-looping,’ featuring a compact multi-instrumental setup used for single take performances, identical to his on-stage performance, and ‘band-style,’ where Ahuja jumps between keys, drum kit, bass, guitar, percussion, and vocals to gradually layer takes one instrument at a time into full tracks.
 In addition to the audio, the whole album recording was captured on film and produced as performance videos for each track.